 But going by the RSS ideologues’ responses to Mandal, and their attempts to saffronise him, it is clear that the idea of a Dalit-Muslim alliance is still something the BJP feels insecure about.
 The complicated ways in which Mandal navigated the heady political waters of Bengal during those pre-Partition years show the radical potential of what such an alliance can bring forth.

 Arnav Das Sharma is an independent writer based in Delhi.
 He is currently a doctoral fellow in the department of sociology at the Delhi School of Economics.
-His debut novel, Darklands, will be published by Penguin Random House during the fall of 2017.
+His debut novel, Darklands, will be published by Penguin Random House in 2018.